-Science in America by Ryan WhittierRyan composed and recorded an original music score for this short film released on Neil deGrasse Tyson‘s Facebook page, as well as StarTalk Radio‘s YouTube channel.
-In the video, Tyson speaks about the fundamental importance of science to the United States and human civilization at large; he also advocates for […]
+Science in America by Ryan WhittierRyan composed and recorded the music score for this short film released on Neil deGrasse Tyson‘s Facebook page, as well as StarTalk Radio‘s YouTube channel.
+In the video, Tyson speaks about the fundamental importance of science to the United States and human civilization at large; he also advocates for science […]

 A new series from the National Academy of Sciences explores the broad role of how social science research can benefit society.
 This episode profiles a man named Fielding Daniel and his wife, Amy, who were told to wait years so that Daniel could get a kidney.
 This led them to Harvard-based market economist Alvin […]